-The Infinite Smile Sangha meets every Monday night at 7:30 pm at Lafayette Christian Church 584 Glenside Drive Lafayette, CA 94549.
+The Infinite Smile Sangha meets virtually every Monday night at 7:00 pm.
+Once in-person meetings are safe, we’ll begin meeting again at Lafayette Christian Church 584 Glenside Drive Lafayette, CA 94549.

 In 2002, we started as a group of people taking Michael’s class on meditation.
 We initially met at the Community Center in Lafayette, California, but in a short time we noticed that we had evolved into something more than just a collection of meditators.
 We had become a community of people that were sharing a Path toward an ever deepening stillness, balance, and awareness of ourselves and others.
 And this community continues to grow at an amazing speed.

 Currently Infinite Smile Sangha is enjoying sharing Michael’s teaching with fellow practitioners all over the globe, as the podcasts of his talks are now reaching over 100 different countries.